FredHutch/sc-training/dask/README.md

 ---

-The grabdask script is useful for building a Dask cluster and then trying a number of options on the same cluster.
-For production use this is not optimal because the dask cluster will keep running and block resources until manually stopped.
-We prefer batch mode instead and can use the fhdask script with sbatch:
+The grabdask script is useful for building a Dask cluster and then trying a number of options on the same cluster interactively.
+For production use this is not optimal because the Dask cluster will keep running and block resources until manually stopped.
+We prefer batch mode instead and can use the fhdask script direclty with sbatch (grabdask is just a wrapper that conveniently calls the fhdask script.):

 ```
 > sbatch --tasks=32 --cpus-per-task=2 --time=1-0 fhdask ./nyc-taxi.py